 In our expensive Seattle area market, a minimum-wage worker cannot afford the average two-bedroom apartment.
 Jubilee’s program focuses on employment preparation for a living wage career ($22/hour).
 Classes in Jubilee’s Learning & Opportunity Center enable you to develop or brush up on skills in computer use, interviewing, resume and cover letter writing, and communication.
 You may take job training courses or pursue higher education to prepare for your future—and your chance to break the cycle of homelessness and poverty for good.

 Jubilee’s education program includes a money management course.
 Once you have completed the classes, you will have an opportunity to open a special matched savings account to apply what you have learned.
 It works like this: If you consistently invests $20-100 a month without any withdrawals for 20 consecutive months, Jubilee will match your savings 1:1, giving you up to $2,000 to cover housing costs when you graduate from the program.

 Many women come to Jubilee lacking a sense of connection.
-When you live in community at Jubilee, you will build relationships with women who understand what it is like to experience and move past homelessness.
+When you live in the community at Jubilee, you will build relationships with women who understand what it is like to experience and move past homelessness.
 You will also develop valuable life skills as you learn to get along with a diverse community.

 Jubilee’s residential program gives program participants the stability and time they need to heal, grow, and rebuild their life.
 At our three residence in Capitol Hill and one in the University District, you will find safe and affordable housing, learning opportunities, employment preparation and guidance from care manages as the program participant works toward a living wage career and independent housing.